drazioti/NSK-birthday-attack/binaries/Debian/multicore/README.md

 ```
 $n=0; while [[ $n -lt 10 ]]; do /usr/bin/time -f "%E %C" ./attack_parallel_deb.out -p 1 --ham 7; n=$((n+1)); done
 ```
+The algorithm uses so many cores as there are free in our system.